-If the organization’s fiscal year ends December 31st, the federal tax form is due today.
-If the tax form is not ready, the organization should request an extension with the IRS.
-This can be completed by submitting Form 8868 – Application for Automatic Extension of Time to File An Exempt Organization Return.
+If the tax form is not ready to file on May 16, the organization should request an extension with the IRS.
+The extension request can be completed by submitting Form 8868 “ Application for Automatic Extension of Time to File An Exempt Organization Return.
 The IRS now grants an automatic six (6) month extension but the form is still required to be filed.